Who is a refugee?

 Where are refugees resettled in Colorado?

 The majority of refugees are resettled in the Denver metro area.
-Approximately 100 refugees are resettled in Colorado Springs each year and Larimer County is beginning to receive refugees.
+Approximately 100 refugees are resettled in Colorado Springs each year.

 Where do refugees come from?